Few things can tell a community’s story better than its business residents’ insights. This is why we created the “Why Midlothian?” series.

 Jeff Buckley, owner of Midlothian-based My Father’s Shop, knows a thing or two about cars.
 Even more importantly, Buckley is well-versed in customer service – a fact that has played into his more than 20 years of business success.
 Buckley and his wife, Candace, have built an enduring auto repair and maintenance company founded on principles of honesty, sincerity, and integrity.
 A certified master technician with the National Institute for Automotive Service Excellence, Jeff has embraced technology and social media platforms to help My Father’s Shop keep pace with changing times.

-He is frequently tapped to beta test new equipment, he creates weekly car tip videos for his Facebook page and he recently appeared with TV host and narrator Mike Rowe in commercials, videos and print ads for the new Wagner OEX brake pad for Federal-Mogul Motorparts.
-Jeff has also been featured in Ratchet + Wrench magazine as well as Texas Co-Op magazine and he has been a guest on the “Remarkable Results” radio podcast.
+He is frequently tapped to beta test new equipment, he creates weekly car tip videos for his Facebook page, and he recently appeared with TV host and narrator Mike Rowe in commercials, videos, and print ads for the new Wagner OEX brake pad for Federal-Mogul Motorparts.
+Buckley has also been featured in Ratchet + Wrench magazine as well as Texas Co-Op magazine and he has been a guest on the “Remarkable Results” radio podcast.

 Midlothian Economic Development: Tell us a little background about starting up My Father’s Shop?

 Jeff Buckley: My Father’s Shop is named after Jesus Christ our Father because He is the one who gave me the abilities and gifts to work on cars.
 My family started in Mobil service stations back when they were full service.
 Mobil changed to self-service.
 Then we opened a big shop in Cedar Hill and started automotive repair.
 The owner of the building we were leasing went bankrupt as we were in the process of moving to Midlothian.
 Since we chose a house in the country, we had the opportunity to put our shop on our land.
 We have been here since February 1994 and have been truly blessed with the support of our community.